galatios/myfeed/src/README.md

 > - Integrate Google's Genkit for AI functionality.
 > - Create an AI flow at `src/ai/flows/summarize-article.ts` that takes an article URL, fetches its content, and returns a concise summary.
 > - Create a second, more complex AI flow at `src/ai/flows/analyze-article.ts`.
 This flow should take article text as input and:
 >     a.
-Use a tool to identify stock tickers mentioned in the text.
-For each ticker, call a mock stock price fetcher.
+Identify stock tickers mentioned in the text.
 >     b.
 Extract 3-5 key takeaways.
 >     c.
 Determine the article's main topic.
 >     d.
 Analyze the sentiment (Positive, Negative, or Neutral).